 How do I make Lemon Caper Sauce?

-- Add the butter, shallots, and capers to another saute pan or medium saucepan over medium heat.
+- Add the butter, shallots, and capers to another saute pan or medium saucepan over moderate heat.
 Saute for 1-2 minutes.
 Don’t let the butter burn!

 - Add the lemon juice and either an ounce of white wine or chicken stock to the pan.